-Code Description No The operator can not perform this service in this role. yes The operator can perform this service in this role without further authorization. handle The operator can perform this service if they possess a valid handle for the resource: key, channel, impath, token, buffers.
-The handle is an arbitrary number generated when the object is created.
+Code Description No The operator can not perform this service in this role. yes The operator can perform this service in this role without further authorization.
+The operator can perform this service if they possess a valid handle for the resource: key, channel, impath, token, buffers. handle The handle is an arbitrary number generated when the object is created.
 The handle for an object is specific to the operator that created the object.
 The ticket services enable an operator to pass an ID for an object they have created to another operator.
-ACL The operator can only perform this service with a key if the ACL for the key permits this service.
+ACL Access Control List.
+The operator can only perform this service with a key if the ACL for the key permits this service.
 The ACL may require that the operator present a certificate signed by a Security Officer or another key.
 The ACL may specify that a certificate is required, in which case the module verifies the signature on the certificate before permitting the operation. pass phrase An operator can only load a share, or change the share PIN, if they possess the pass phrase used to derive the share.
-The module key with which the pass phrase was combined must also be present. cert An operator can only perform this service if they are in possession of a certificate from the nCipher Security Officer.
+The module key with which the pass phrase was combined must also be present. cert An operator can only perform this service if they are in possession of a certificate from the nShield Security Officer.
 This certificate will reference a key.
 The module verifies the signature on the certificate before permitting the operation.
-FE This service is not available on all modules.
-It must be enabled using the FeatureEnable service before it can be used. level 2 only These services are available to the unauthenticated operator only when the module is initialized in it FIPS 140-2 level 2 mode.
-The module can be initialized to comply with FIPS 140-2 level 3 roles and services and key management by setting the FIPS_level3_compliance flag.
-If this flag is set: the Generate Key, Generate Key Pair and Import commands require authorization with a certificate signed by the nCipher Security Officer. the Import command fails if you attempt to import a key of a type that can be used to sign or Decrypt Messages. the GenerateKey, GenerateKeyPair, Import and DeriveKey operations will not allow you to create an ACL for a secret key that allows the key to be exported in plain text. encrypted share The ReceiveShare command requires a logical token share encrypted using an Impath key created by the SendShare command. ticket The RedeemTicket command requires the ticket generated by GetTicket. init These services are used to initialise the module.
-They are only available when the module is in the initialisation mode.
-To put the module into initialisation mode you must have physical access to the module and put the mode switch into the initialisation setting.
-In order to restore the module to operational mode you must put the mode switch back to the Operational setting. monitor These services are used to reprogram the module.
+FE Feature Enable.
+This service is not available on all modules.
+It must be enabled using the FeatureEnable service before it can be used. encrypted share The ReceiveShare command requires a logical token share encrypted using an Impath key created by the SendShare command. ticket The RedeemTicket command requires the ticket generated by GetTicket . init These services are used to initialize the module.
+They are only available when the module is in the initialization mode.
+To put the module into initialization mode, either physically move the mode switch to the Initialization setting and use the Clear Unit command / service to clear the module, or invoke the Clear Unit command / service using a command line utility specifying Initialization as a parameter.
+In order to restore the module to operational mode you must put the mode back to the Operational setting. monitor These services are used to reprogram the module.
 They are only available when the module is in the monitor mode.
 To put the module into monitor mode you must have physical access to the module and put the mode switch into the monitor setting.
 In order to restore the module to operational mode you reinitialize the module and then return it to operational state.